tc39/notes/meetings/2019-10/october-1.md

 WH: I agree with MM.
 I want to see the bigger picture.
 I want to avoid getting into a situation where we have lots of `map`/collection method variants, each one being slightly different.

-LBR: I've also found myself in cases where I've wrote this code, most of the time I use `Object.entries` is the same reason I would want some `Object.map` for things I've already been doing.
+LEO: I've also found myself in cases where I've wrote this code, most of the time I use `Object.entries` is the same reason I would want some `Object.map` for things I've already been doing.
 We don't need to solve the whole work but i think this would be useful, if its consistent with `Object.entries`

 JKN: I would love to see `Object.collect`.
 I could look into a proposal for that in the future.
 I think `Object.map` is a particularly useful utility.

-LBR: I think these would be great problems to investigate at Stage 1.
+LEO: I think these would be great problems to investigate at Stage 1.

-LBR: I'd love to see anything we have here stick with how `Object.entries` right now for consistency.
+LEO: I'd love to see anything we have here stick with how `Object.entries` right now for consistency.
 Note: please rely on `EnumerableOwnPropertyNames` for consistency w/ `Object.entries`

-LBR: Web-compat: Do we know of any library setting `Object.map` today?
+LEO: Web-compat: Do we know of any library setting `Object.map` today?

 JHD: Iterable helpers proposal + standard Object iterator?
 There is tons and tons of code I could make more concise with something like this.
 On the other hand, I'm sensitive to slapping every array method on Object.
 When I think about a world of slapping array methods on to things that may be useful.
 There is no easy way right now to get an iterator over an object (without writing a generator with a `for..in`-loop etc), so it does seem like there is a useful problem area to explore here which could be coupled with the iterator helpers proposal.
 You could make an iterator for entries, and at the end, it would be good to have a useful way to say, I have an iterator for entries, now give me an object.
 That sounds like something we can discuss at Stage 1.